Master's in Counseling

 - Students may be eligible for membership in Walsh's Alpha Mu Chapter of Chi Sigma Iota, the Counseling Academic & Professional Honor Society.

 - Premier tuition discount provides a 25% discount to graduate students enrolled in Walsh’s Counseling and Human Development programs.
 (Eligibility is based upon a weighted combination of factors including financial need and academic record.
 To apply for the discount, students must obtain an enrollment form from the Student Service Center.)

-The CHD Peer Mentoring Program provides an opportunity for students beginning the program to be paired with students farther along in the program.
+The Counseling Peer Mentoring Program provides an opportunity for students beginning the program to be paired with students farther along in the program.

 - Offers growth and learning to both the mentees and the mentors in a collaborative working relationship that allows new graduate students to become better able to plan, implement, evaluate, and enhance their education/experience in the counseling program.

 - Offers opportunities for one-on-one meetings with a mentor or large group social activities to promote camaraderie and support.